A Complete Bible Study on Being a Biblical Husband and Father

 And you, fathers, do not provoke your children to wrath, but bring them up in the training and admonition of the Lord.
 (Ephesians 6:4)

-Bring them up carries the idea of nourishing and caring for them as they grow.
-Training refers to disciplined formation, correcting behavior and building habits.
-Admonition is verbal instruction, warning, and counsel shaped by the Word.
+Bring them up carries the idea of nourishing them as they grow.
+Training is disciplined formation.
+It includes correction and consequences.
+Admonition is verbal instruction, warning, and counsel.
 Notice the goal: of the Lord.
-This is not self-improvement parenting, and it is not raising children to serve a father’s ego.
-The aim is that children learn what the Lord says is true, what the Lord calls good, and what it looks like to walk with Him in everyday life.
+Fathers are not raising children to serve the father’s ego or make the house look good at church.
+They are raising children to know what the Lord says, trust what the Lord promises, and fear the Lord in everyday choices.

 Train up a child in the way he should go, And when he is old he will not depart from it.
 (Proverbs 22:6)